alexandreapplications/rescheduler/README.md

 # Front End

+This application will have a front end allow all users to

+- Confirm meeting participation
+- Book a resource if authorized by the domain company -

+**/**
+Initial page will explain the application propose, how to use, why subscribe.

 # Backend

 **/User**

 **/Domain**

-Default availability - Begin, End, Minor Time, Max Time MustConfirm
+- Default availability - Begin, End, Minor Time, Max Time
+- MustConfirm
+- Administrators
+- Book users

 **/ResourceType**
 Manages the standard default types for this application along with its pictures such as